FusionAuth/fusionauth-site/site/_posts/2021-02-16-orbitvu-fusionauth-story.md

 **Dan:** What problems did we solve for you?
 And how were you solving them before FusionAuth?

-**Maciej:** Before Orbitvu has adopted FusionAuth we've used an SSO solution based on CAS (Central Authentication Service).
-It worked well for a long time and mostly for the traditional, monolithic web applications but in the era of SPA, React Native, microservices, and Kubernetes it became obvious that the technological debt regarding our Auth system is too big.
-This is where FusionAuth comes in.
-It has brought us solutions matching the newest trends like OAuth2 + OIDC or 2FA and has opened a whole bunch of new possibilities in terms of possible architectural solutions and technologies we were able to use.
+**Maciej:** Before Orbitvu has adopted FusionAuth we used an SSO solution based on CAS (Central Authentication Service).
+It worked well for a long time and mostly for the traditional, monolithic web applications but in the era of SPA, React Native, microservices, and Kubernetes it became obvious that there was too much technological debt in our Auth system.
+This is where FusionAuth came in.
+It has brought us solutions matching the newest trends like OAuth2 + OIDC or 2FA and has opened a whole bunch of new possibilities in terms of architectural solutions and technologies we are able to use.
 At the same time, it became possible to integrate our system with other providers thanks to the OAuth2 or SAML.

 **Dan:** Why did you choose FusionAuth over the competition?

-**Maciej:** We've reviewed multiple solutions like Auth0, Okta, AWS Cognito, and MiniOrange but we decided to use FusionAuth due to its flexibility, great documentation, and competitive pricing.
+**Maciej:** We considered multiple solutions like Auth0, Okta, AWS Cognito, and MiniOrange but decided to go with FusionAuth due to its flexibility, great documentation, and competitive pricing.
 I'd say that flexibility (also understood as customizability) of the solution is where FusionAuth stands out.
-It was important to us that we can use FusionAuth both on-premise (including docker and Kubernetes) as well as a hosted, hassle-free Saas version.
+It was important for us to be able to use FusionAuth both on-premise (including docker and Kubernetes) as well as a hosted, hassle-free Saas version.
 Thanks to the docker images and FusionAuth's Kickstart system we could easily integrate FusionAuth into our development process to build reproducible development environments.

-Another thing about flexibility, where the competition is far behind, is the possibility to customize the look and feel of almost every aspect of the FusionAuth using themes.
+Another thing about flexibility, where the competition is far behind, is the possibility to customize the look and feel of almost every aspect of the FusionAuth user interface using themes.
 By the way, personally I don't like FreeMarker's syntax but it does the job!
-It was critical to us to be able to have our own layout applied to login pages and emails.
+It was critical for us to be able to have our own layout applied to login pages and emails.

-One more important factor that we considered was the way to migrate from our existing solution to the new one.
-Again, FusionAuth's way of doing this fitted our needs perfectly and made it possible to migrate user password hashes from the Django-based system to FusionAuth flawlessly (initially we've created our own password encryptor to handle this but turned out the built ones were enough).
+Another important factor that we considered was migration from our old solution to the new one.
+Again, FusionAuth fit our needs perfectly and made it possible to migrate user password hashes from the Django-based system to FusionAuth flawlessly (initially we've created our own password encryptor to handle this but turned out the provided ones handled our needs).

-Last but not least is that at Orbitvu we love open source and we use it a lot.
-What we do like in FusionAuth is that, while not open source, it feels like an open source project due to its development style with Github's issue tracker.
+Last but not least, we love open source at Orbitvu and we use it a lot.
+With FusionAuth, we like that, while not open source, the product feels like an open source project due to its development style with Github's issue tracker.

-> We’re integrating with FusionAuth using its API and it works flawlessly.
+> We're integrating with FusionAuth using its API and it works flawlessly.

 **Dan:** I see the Orbitvu website supports multiple languages; was the ability to localize FusionAuth important as well?